 I had this Bun Bo Hue (beef noodle soup from Hue) at a restaurant called Pho Saigon.
 In Phu Quoc.
 Confused?
 Don’t worry, just go and enjoy.
 40,000 VND ($1.85 USD).

 [Bun Bo Hue at Pho Saigon, 30/4 Street, Duong Dong.]

 Spring rolls make for an easy snack between meals (or buy a pile of them for a meal in itself).
 I had these at 3 Nguyen Dinh Chieu in Duong Dong.

-One thing I noticed about travelling through the Mekong Delta to get to Phu Quoc – and on the island itself – is the amount of vegetarian restaurants.
+One thing I noticed about travelling through the Mekong Delta to get to Phu Quoc – and on the island itself – is the number of vegetarian restaurants.
 Vegetarianism is more prevalent in the deep south of Vietnam, so Vegetarians will have an easier time of it here than anywhere else in Vietnam.
-Just look for restarants with “Chay” in the name or on the sign.
+Just look for restaurants with “Chay” in the name or on the sign.
 I had this vegetarian hu tieu, a dish that is normally served with pork and shrimp.

 [Vegetarian Hu Tieu]

 Bo La Lot is grilled beef wrapped in lolot leaves, which you then wrap in rice paper and add herbs and rice noodles to taste.
 There is a lady that makes this on Bach Dang St, near the little park at the harbour.
 Seek her out and experience this street food experience.